-One area where a lot of people have questions because of COVID-19 is with workers’ compensation claims.
+One area where a lot of people have questions with COVID-19 is regarding workers’ compensation claims.
 For those whose work requires them to interact with other employees and/or the public, there is a risk of exposure to the coronavirus during the course of their job.
 And since the virus is highly infectious and we do not have a vaccine or proven treatment for it yet, testing positive would mean having to miss work for at least a few weeks, but more likely longer as it can take months in some cases to recover.

 Many individuals who test positive for the coronavirus wonder if they are eligible to collect workers’ compensation benefits for the time they are required to miss from work.
 The best short answer we can give to that question is “maybe”.